 - Store in an airtight container for 2-3 days or freeze

-When I make this recipe I use rice bran oil as it is mild in flavour, you could use melted butter or any mild flavoured oil
+When I make this recipe I use either coconut oil, rice bran oil or a mild flavoured olive oil you can use melted butter or any mild flavoured oil

 This recipe has a large component of banana, this means the muffins are quite a moist muffin, once cooked they should feel spongy when you press the center of one of the muffin tops.